Miranda Lambert Shakes Booty In Insanely Short Black Dress & Instagram Is Turned Upside Down

 “YAY!!
 Everything you’ve released so far has been amazing!
 So glad my favorite artist NEVER disappoints,” another commented with a series of emoji.

 “Yes girl!
 You look fabulous!
-Where can we find this dress?!,” one more raved.
+Where can we find this dress?!” one more raved.

 As previously mentioned, Miranda has been showing off her killer figure on a number of occasions in recent weeks.
 The Inquisitr recently shared that Miranda posted a racy photo from her upcoming album.
-In the shot, Lambert lay on the ground on a black-and-white rug with a swirl pattern.
-She wore her long, blonde tresses down and at her side along with a face full of makeup, which came complete with eyeliner, mascara, blush and lipgloss.
+In the shot, Lambert lies on the ground on a black-and-white rug with a swirl pattern.
+She wore her long, blonde tresses down and at her side along with a face full of makeup, which came complete with eyeliner, mascara, blush and lip gloss.
 Her gorgeous figure was also on display in the photo in a shiny gold top, which showed off a hint of her lacy, black bra.

 That post amassed over 3,000 comments.